megaoptim/rapid-cache/readme.txt

 Whenever a request comes in from someone on the web, Rapid Cache checks to see if it can serve a cached file; e.g. it looks at the `HTTPS/HTTP_HOST/REQUEST_URI` environent variables, then it checks the `/rapid-cache/cache` directory.
 If a cache file has been built already, and it matches an existing `HTTPS.HTTP_HOST.REQUEST_URI` combination; and it is not too old (see: **Dashboard -› Rapid Cache -› Cache Directory/Expiration Time**), then it will serve that file instead of asking WordPress® to regenerate it.
 This adds tremendous speed to your site and reduces server load.

+= Where can i find more details or guides about the plugin? =

+We have a <a href="https://github.com/megaoptim/rapid-cache-kb">"Knowledge Base"</a> page with gudes and some more FAQs

 = What happens if a user logs in?
 Are cache files used then? =

 By default, Rapid Cache does NOT serve cached pages to users who are logged in, or to users who have left comments recently.
 Rapid Cache also excludes administrative pages, login pages, POST/PUT/DELETE/GET(w/ query string) requests and/or CLI processes.
-That being said, the Pro version of Rapid Cache DOES make it possible to cache pages even when users ARE logged-in; adding even more speed!
-This is particularly helpful on membership sites; e.g. sites that run plugins like s2Member™ for instance.

 = Will comments and other dynamic parts of my blog update immediately? =